 4.2.
-COMPOSITION (PURSUANT TO ART.
-123-BIS, PARA.
-2(D) AND (D-BIS), TUF)
+Composition (pursuant to Art.
+123-bis, para.
+2(d) and (d-bis), TUF)

 The current composition of the Board of Directors is shown in Table 2 in the Appendix to this Report.
-This Board of Directors - which will expire at the Shareholders' Meeting to approve the financial statements as of 31 December 2018 - was appointed by the Shareholders' Meeting held on 14 April 2016, which set the total number of directors at 11.

-All the members of the current Board of Directors were taken from the only list submitted by the shareholder De' Longhi Industrial S.A., which listed all the candidates elected, in the following order: (1) Giuseppe de' Longhi; (2) Cristina Pagni; (3) Fabio de' Longhi; (4) Silvia de' Longhi; (5) Stefania Petruccioli; (6) Carlo Garavaglia; (7) Renato Corrada; (8) Giorgio Sandri; (9) Silvio Sartori; (10) Alberto Clò; and (11) Luisa Maria Virginia Collina.
+The most recent renewal of the Board of Directors took place at the Shareholders' Meeting held on 14 April 2016, which set the total number of directors at 11 and then appointed its members, whose office will expire with the Shareholders' Meeting to approve the financial statements at 31 December 2018.
+At that Meeting, all the members of the Board of Directors were taken from the only list submitted by the shareholder De' Longhi Industrial S.A., which listed all the candidates elected, in the following order: (1) Giuseppe de' Longhi; (2) Cristina Pagni; (3) Fabio de' Longhi; (4) Silvia de' Longhi; (5) Stefania Petruccioli; (6) Carlo Garavaglia; (7) Renato Corrada; (8) Giorgio Sandri; (9) Silvio Sartori; (10) Alberto Clò; and (11) Luisa Maria Virginia Collina.